raquelredo/raquelredo.github.io_site/_portfolio/002-HR_analytics.md

 ### Description

 Why are our best and most experienced employees leaving prematurely?
 Have fun with this database and try to predict which valuable employees will leave next.
-Fields in the dataset include:
+These are the feaures that this dataset include:

 -   Last evaluation
 -   Number of projects